vsanthanam/VSAlert/README.md

 3. In your target's build settings, go to "Other Linker Flags", and add `-all_load` and `-ObjC`.

 ### Getting Started (Using the source code directly)
-1. Go to `(RepoDirectory)/VSALert`, and add all six files to your project.
-Make sure to add all three of the  the implementation files to your target's `compile sources`  build phase, incase Xcode doesn't do this for you automatically when adding the files to the target's membership
+1. Go to `(RepoDirectory)/VSALert`, and add all the files excepting the modulemap and the umbrella header to your project.
+Make sure to add all the implementation files to your target's `compile sources`  build phase, incase Xcode doesn't do this for you automatically when adding the files to the target's membership

 ## Usage